KESTIO

 • A PARTNERSHIP relationship

-The concession is an advantage granted to the other, to which he is attached.
-The counterpart is a benefit obtained, to which I am attached.
+A concession is a benefit granted to the other party, to which they are attached.
+The counterparty is a benefit obtained, to which I am attached.

-There are several steps to follow in order to obtain a counterparty in a commercial negotiation.
-Dominique Seguin develops them in this webinar.
+There are several steps to follow to get something in return during a business negotiation.
+Dominique Seguin elaborates on these in this webinar.

-If a step back is necessary to reach an agreement in a commercial negotiation, it must be done step by step.
+If a step back is necessary to reach an agreement in a sales negotiation, it must be done step by step.
 These steps are detailed by Dominique Seguin in this webinar.

-To go further, we suggest an article on how to dust off sales techniques.
+To go further, we offer an article on how to dust off sales techniques.